Skip to content

 • Knowledge models drive automation behavior through AgenticOS.

-• AgenticOS runs both governance automation (GIAP) and detection workflows (TraceLock).
+• AgenticOS runs both governance automation (GIAP™) and detection workflows (TraceLock™).

-This produces a governed security architecture where controls, detection, and decisions stay aligned.
+This produces a governed security architecture where controls, detection, and decisions stay aligned — and where that alignment is demonstrable during audits or architecture review.

 Closing